Text and Policy Research Group

 Assessing and Explaining Environmental and Energy Policies in Comparative Perspective

-Researchers: Stefan Müller and Brian Boyle
+Researchers: Stefan Müller, Yen-Chieh Liao, and Brian Boyle

 Project Summary: Political parties, politicians, companies, and interest groups increasingly discuss how to achieve a net-zero carbon emissions future, but systematic evidence that tracks these political debates is still lacking.
 The project seeks to identify the problems political actors raise and solutions they offer regarding renewable energy, sustainability, and water treatment.
 The project will also assess how companies and interest groups aim to reduce greenhouse gas emissions and help mitigate the impacts of climate change.
 By combining quantitative text analysis, human coding, and supervised machine learning, it will define and map (proposed) policies relating to the environment and sustainability, and provide recommendations for policymakers.